commercelayer/commercelayer-docs-resources/organization/object.md

 ---
-description: The organization object is returned as part of the response body of each successful retrieve API call.
+description: A comprehensive list of the organization resource's attributes and relationships.
 ---

 # The organization object

+The organization object is returned as part of the response body of each successful retrieve API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |